 According to the Centers for Disease Control and Prevention, nearly half the adult population over 30 years old experience signs of gum disease.
 Gingivitis, a mild form of periodontitis, occurs when a bacterial infection accumulates in your mouth and causes redness, puffiness, and pain in your gums.
 When this is untreated, it can progress into more significant periodontal disease that damages your teeth and mouth.
 Complications from severe periodontitis include:

 Whenever you eat or drink anything with starch or sugar, it interacts with the bacteria that are normally in your mouth.
 If it is not removed from proper daily brushing and flossing, plaque can form, causing gingivitis, which might show symptoms of red, puffy gums.
-When plaque continues to stay on your teeth, it can harden and turn into tartar, which can start to advance to further deterioration and disease.
+When plaque continues to stay on your teeth, it can harden and turn into tartar (or dental calculus), which can start to advance to further deterioration and disease.
 Periodontal disease can start with mild or no symptoms, but when left untreated, it can manifest into irritation, bleeding, pain, and is one of the leading causes of tooth loss in adults in the United States.
 Typical types of periodontal disease are:

 When there is progressive loss of bone tissue surrounding the root that holds the teeth in place caused by chronic inflammation in the gums, pockets can be formed, and gum recession can occur.
 This loss of healthy gum tissue is usually gradual and can make your teeth appear longer.

 The gums lose the ability to attach itself to the teeth, and significant bone loss has occurred in typically healthy patients.

 The mouth has experienced tissue death in the gum tissue and structure supporting the teeth.
 This can occur in patients who are malnourished or have a compromised immune system due to illnesses or medications.